Last updated: 23 Nov, 2023

 These estimates are derived from the following published studies investigating data available on the pound and shelter intake in Australia:

 Chua D, Rand J, Morton J. (2017) Surrendered and Stray Dogs in Australia-Estimation of Numbers Entering Municipal Pounds, Shelters and Rescue Groups and Their Outcomes.
 Read it here.

 - Chua D, Rand J, Morton J. (2023) Stray and Owner-Relinquished Cats in Australia-Estimation of Numbers Entering Municipal Pounds, Shelters and Rescue Groups and Their Outcomes Read it here.

 Accurate data is crucially important for understanding the issues surrounding animal management in Australia, but accurate recording and reporting of pets entering and leaving council pounds and shelters is not mandated in most states.

-This makes it incredibly difficult for those working in the animal welfare sector to comprehensively assess the needs or effectiveness of programs aimed at supporting vulnerable pets in our communities.
+This makes it incredibly difficult for those working in the animal welfare sector to comprehensively assess the needs or effectiveness of programs to support vulnerable pets in our communities.

 Although some councils are apprehensive about transparency and accountability, others have seen transparency create an engaged and a united community working together for improved community-wide animal welfare - better data, better outcomes.

-PetRescue has joined Mars Petcare Australia in lobbying the Government to mandate council pound data reporting with a goal of improving data collection and availability and increase transparency and accountability.
+PetRescue has joined Mars Petcare Australia in lobbying the Government to mandate council pound data reporting to improve data collection and availability and increase transparency and accountability.